yoav-lavi/leita/README.md

 ### Cargo

-Clone this repository and run thw following command in the repository root:
+Clone this repository and run the following command in the repository root:

 ```sh
 cargo install --path .